 In all cases of poisoning, speedy intervention is crucial.

-The initial treatment is to rid the stomach of any poison by giving a drug by injection which causes the dog to be sick.
-This needs to be carried out within the first hour of ingesting the poisonous substance before it can pass through the digestive system and be absorbed into the blood.
-A vitamin K antidote will be given, as a solution to anti-coagulant poisons.
-Be aware that treatment isn’t always successful and it can be quite expensive.
+The initial treatment is to rid the stomach of any poison by giving a drug by injection, which causes the dog to be sick.
+This must be carried out within the first hour of ingesting the poisonous substance before it can pass through the digestive system and be absorbed into the blood.
+A vitamin K antidote will be given as a solution to anti-coagulant poisons.
+Be aware that treatment isn’t always successful and can be expensive.

 Many pet owners are now more alert to the hidden dangers of products that can poison our pets.
-It’s now possible to restrict our use of garden chemicals and pesticides in favour of other eco-friendly and less toxic alternatives which are certainly safer, not only for our own use but also to keep our pets safe too.
+It’s now possible to restrict our use of garden chemicals and pesticides in favour of other eco-friendly and less toxic alternatives, which are certainly safer for our use and to keep our pets safe.